We Care for our Youth

 In general students are taught the core subjects English, Maths and Science from the National Curriculum, and other subjects such as ICT, PE, Creative Arts, Citizenship and PSHE.
 This reduced curriculum allows for more pastoral work to be done with students to help address the difficulties hindering their education and relationship with school staff.

-Students also have access to Counselling at the Centre to provide therapeutic intervention and to develop and implement behaviour modification strategies.
+Students also have access to Counselling at the Centre to develop and implement behaviour modification strategies.

 The school day

 Students are expected to arrive at the Centre between 9.00 am and 9.15 am.
 The register is taken at 9.15am.
 Students arriving after 9.30 would be marked late.
 Registration closes at 9.40 am.

 The afternoon register is taken at 2.25 pm.
 Students leave the premises at 2.30 pm.
 The Centre runs a late detention policy.
 Late detention is for 15 minutes and is done on the day a student is late.